Marvin Dienst: Every race could be your last

 “It shows the passion he has and that’s what I want to have as well.
 No matter what happens to me, I will never stop racing and I will go on until I’m too old!”

 Marvin Dienst ’s career path has been a colorful one since moving from single seaters to GTs, competing in the Le Mans 24 Hours in 2017 with a Porsche 911 RSR.
 He was also third in the GTE class of last year’s European Le Mans Series, taking in legendary circuits like Monza, Silverstone, and Spa-Francorchamps.
+This year he is competing in the German ADAC GT Masters Series.
+After three races he is currently 13 out of a starting grid of 28 drivers.
 But having switched between several vehicles and circuits across his career, it can be hard to tell how he stacks up compared to the competition on a given day.